meshmixer/mm-api/README.md

 contact:   Ryan.Schmidt@Autodesk.com       http://autodeskresearch.com/people/ryanschmidt
 See LICENSE file for license information

-**WARNING** This API distribution is compatible with meshmixer 2.7.
+**WARNING** This API distribution is compatible with meshmixer 2.7 and 32-bit Python 2.7.
-It may not work with previous or later versions.
+It may not work with previous or later versions of meshmixer or Python.

 Do you have the latest code?
 Sync here: https://github.com/meshmixer/mm-api